-Similar to estimating the I{DD_EXT} current, the I{DD_DMC} current consumption for the on-chip LPDDR/DDR2/DDR3 controllers (DMC0 and DMC1) can be estimated depending on the number of pins toggling and the toggle rate.
-V{DD_DMC} is used for the voltage swing (obtain the maximum V{DD_DMC} specification from the datasheet), and the designer only needs to consider the pins of the employed DMC(s).
-The VDD_DMC Power Domain tab in the power calculator includes a table similar to the one referenced by $\underline{Table\ 5}$, with the DDR pins grouped by function (e.g., address, data, control, and clock) for the user to customize based on the application.
-If the application uses both controllers, each must be considered and summed together to obtain the proper I{DD_DMC} component when estimating the full power profile.
+Similar to estimating the I{DD_EXT} current, the I{DD_DMC} current consumption for the on-chip LPDDR1/DDR2/DDR3 controller can be estimated depending on the number of pins toggling and the toggle rate.
+V{DD_DMC} is used for the voltage swing (obtain the maximum V{DD_DMC} specification from the datasheet), and the designer only needs to consider the pins of the employed DMC.
+The VDD_DMC Power Domain tab in the power calculator includes a table similar to the one referenced by Table 4, with the DDR pins grouped by function (e.g., address, data, control, and clock) for the user to customize based on the application.